-(1) Represents the grant date fair value for each RSU granted during the year, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification 718, or ASC 718.
-The assumptions used in determining the grant date fair values of these awards are set forth in Note 16 to our consolidated financial statements, which are included in our Annual Report on Form 10-K filed with the SEC on February 28, 2018.
-Mr. Anderson did not hold any stock awards as of December 31, 2017.
-The outstanding stock awards held as of December 31, 2017 by each of the other non-employee directors consisted of 1,988 RSUs.

-- (2) Mr. Anderson served as a director until May 2017. - (3) Includes \$3,000 in consideration for services on a special committee of the Board of Directors, which compensation consisted of a flat fee of \$3,000 for up to five meetings and \$1,000 per meeting thereafter up to a maximum of \$10,000.

-- (4) In connection with his retirement and pursuant to the terms of his previous employment agreement, Mr. Bertucci receives retiree medical benefits and a car allowance.
+- (1) Represents the aggregate grant date fair value for each RSU granted during the year, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification 718, or ASC 718.
+The assumptions used in determining the grant date fair values of these awards are set forth in Note 16 to our consolidated financial statements, which were included in our 2018 Annual Report filed with the SEC on February 26, 2019.
+Except for Mr. Batra, the outstanding stock awards held as of December 31, 2018 by each of the other non-employee directors consisted of 1,499 RSUs.
+The outstanding stock awards held by Mr. Batra as of December 31, 2018 consisted of 2,114 RSUs. - (2) Mr. Batra became a director on October 1, 2018 and was elected to the Compensation Committee on October 29, 2018. - (3) Includes \$6,000 in consideration for services on a special committee of the Board of Directors, which compensation consisted of a flat fee of \$3,000 for up to five meetings and \$1,000 per meeting thereafter up to a maximum of \$10,000. - (4) In connection with his retirement and pursuant to the terms of his previous employment agreement, Mr. Bertucci receives retiree medical benefits and a car allowance.
 The retiree medical benefits consist of benefits for life for himself and his spouse, towards which Mr. Bertucci makes an annual contribution of \$1,500.
-We paid \$14,774 for this benefit in 2017.
-We paid \$14,898 for Mr. Bertucci's car allowance in 2017. - (5) Mr. Hess became a director and was elected to the Compensation Committee in May 2017. - (6) Ms. Moloney was elected to the Audit Committee in May 2017. - (7) Ms. Mora was elected Chair of the Compensation Committee in May 2017. - (8) Mr. Phillippy was an employee of ours until July 1, 2016.
-Pursuant to the terms of his amended and restated severance compensation agreement, Mr. Phillippy receives benefits continuation for a period of twenty-four months from his termination date from the Company.
-These benefits consist of medical, dental and vision benefits for him and his family and long-term disability insurance for himself.
-We paid \$28,377 for this benefit in 2017.
+We paid \$16,523 for this benefit in 2018.
+We paid \$24,830 for Mr. Bertucci's car allowance in 2018. - (5) Mr. Phillippy served as a director until May 2018.
+He was an employee of ours from April 2016, when we acquired Newport Corporation, until July 1, 2016.
+Pursuant to the terms of his amended and restated severance compensation agreement, Mr. Phillippy received benefits continuation for a period of twenty-four months from his termination date from the Company as an employee.
+These benefits consisted of medical, dental and vision benefits for himself and his family and long-term disability insurance for himself.
+We paid \$12,698 for these benefits in 2018.